Sebastian1981/DataAnalytics/projects.md

 # **Side-Hustle Projects on Machine Learning and Optimization**

 Below you find a brief overview of some sample projects I implemented in my spare time just for fun, curiosity or my eagerness to expand my knowlede in the field of machine learning and optimization.
-Please check out my [github](https://github.com/Sebastian1981/) for more interesting coding-projects on topics such as customer life time value prediction, churn prediction, sales forecast, diabetis risk prediction, natural language processing or object detection.
+Please check out my [github](https://github.com/Sebastian1981/) for more interesting data science projects.

 &nbsp;